-Applicants should attach any relevant material to the application, including the partner support documents and the risk management plan.
+Applicants should attach any relevant material to the application, including the employer support documents, the training summary/s and risk management plan.

-Assessors will be looking for evidence related to the application.
+Assessors will be looking for evidence listed in the evidence guides.
 Evidence that does not specifically relate to this application should not be included.